Lavanya-k5/BMI-calculator/README.md

-# BMI Calculator

-## Installation
+### Instalation

 - Create a data base in post gresql and table name is login

 ![](./static/screenshot/db.png)

-- Enter the following details in db.py
+- Enter a following details in db.py
    - DB_NAME
    - DB_USER
    - DB_PASSWORD